pravega/pravega/documentation/src/docs/deployment/run-local.md

 You may run Pravega on local machine using either of these two options:

-1. [Standalone mode](#standalone-mode) deployment: In this option, Pravega server runs on a single process.
+1. [Standalone mode](#standalone-mode) deployment: In this option, Pravega server runs in a single process and in-memory.
+2. [Long Term Storage mode](#long-term-storage) deployment: In this option, Pravega server runs as a single instance on localhost or a virtual machine with streams persisted on Tier 2
-2. Distributed mode [Docker Compose](#docker-compose-distributed-mode) deployment: In this option, Pravega components run on separate processes within the same host.
+3. Distributed mode [Docker Compose](#docker-compose-distributed-mode) deployment: In this option, Pravega components run on separate processes within the same host.

 These options are explained in below subsections.